GUIDe: Generative and Uncertainty-Informed Inverse Design for On-Demand Nonlinear Functional Responses: Results

 \subsection{Inverse design of nacre-inspired material}

-We applied our method to design 2D nacre-inspired composites, modeling their stress--strain responses under longitudinal traction using the FEM. {As illustrated in Fig.~\ref{fig:4}a, the 2D FEM model is composed of isotropic hard grains, with zero-thickness cohesive interfaces separating the grains that govern the nonlinear mechanical response and failure of this material.
+We applied our method to design nacre-inspired composite materials (see Supplementary S2 for background and motivation), modeling their stress--strain responses under longitudinal traction using the FEM. {As illustrated in Fig.~\ref{fig:4}a, the 2D FEM model is composed of isotropic hard grains, with zero-thickness cohesive interfaces separating the grains that govern the nonlinear mechanical response and failure of this material.
 We generated the geometry based on the Voronoi diagram, and adopted trilinear traction--separation laws to model the normal and shear responses of the interface.
 As shown in Fig.~\ref{fig:4}b, we introduce 10 independent design parameters to describe the interface laws: $\left\{\sigma_n^y, \Delta\sigma_n^1,\delta_n^y,\Delta\delta_n^1,\Delta\delta_n^2,\sigma_s^y, \Delta\sigma_s^1,\delta_s^y,\Delta\delta_s^1,\Delta\delta_s^2\right\}$, where the superscripts $y$ represent the yielding point, and the incremental parameters with $\Delta$ help track the state of damage evolution from the initiation to the complete failure.
 Details of the FEM configuration are in Sec.~\ref{subsec6}. }

 In this case study, we used long short-term memory (LSTM)\cite{hochreiter1997long} as the basic architecture to model the stress--strain evolution, with MC dropout to quantify the uncertainty.
 The training data consists of only 1,669 sets of design parameters and their corresponding stress--strain responses, while an additional set of 5,667 samples is split in half for validation and testing.
 The coverage of data (design parameters, responses, and derived properties) is illustrated in Fig.~\ref{fig:4}b--d and further discussed in Sec.~\ref{subsec5}.
 Particle swarm optimization (PSO) is applied to generate an initial sample for MCMC.
 As a population-based heuristic, PSO efficiently explores complex, non-convex landscapes and quickly approaches high-likelihood regions.
 Empirically, for this case study, PSO converges to a viable initial sample within a few iterations by maximizing Eq.~\ref{eq:4}.
 For PSO setup and parameterization details, see Sec.~\ref {subsec8}.
 Subsequently, we adopt random-walk Metropolis as the MCMC kernel, leveraging the fact that the proposal distribution is symmetric.